eProsima/Discovery-Server/README.md

 	[BUILD]\install\discovery-server\bin>..\..\local_setup.bat
 	[BUILD]\install\discovery-server\bin>discovery-server-X.Y.Z(d) [SOURCES]\discovery-server\resources\xml\test_XXX.xml

-If we want to see all discovery info messages and snapshots in debug configuration call colcon with the additional flag `-DLOG_LEVEL_INFO=1`.
+To view the full discovery information messages and snapshots in debug configuration, run colcon with the additional flag `-DLOG_LEVEL_INFO=1`.

-Now follows a brief description of each test.
-Note that a detailed explanation of the xml syntax is given [here](#documentation).
+A brief description of each test is given below.
+Note that a detailed explanation of the XML syntax is given in section [Documentation](#documentation).

 #### test_1_PDP_UDP.xml

-This is the most simple scenario.
-A single server is created which manages the discovery info of four clients.
-The server prefix and listening ports are given in the profiles: **UDP server** and **UDP client**.
-A snapshot is taken at 3 seconds to assess all clients are aware of each other existence.
+This is the most simple scenario: a single server manages the discovery information of four clients.
+The server prefix and listening ports are given in the profiles **UDP server** and **UDP client**.
+A snapshot is taken after 3 seconds to assess that all clients are aware of the existence of each other.

 ```
  <servers>